silphid/factotum/cli/README.md

   - Only displays shell commands that it would execute normally
   - Automatically turns-on verbose mode

+# Git repos

+- `factotum-containers.git`: monorepo with multiple Dockerfiles, all built individually and pushed to dockerhub.
+  - `/base/`: Docker image with minimum functionality (injection...)
+  - `/devops/`: FROM factotum-base + kubectl, k9s, helm, helmfile...
+  - `/go/`: FROM factotum-devops + go sdk
+  - `/node/`: FROM factotum-devops + node, TS...
+  - `/totum/`: FROM factotum-devops + go + node...
+- `factotum-config.git`: repo to be optionally forked and customized by user/company.
+  - `/shared.yaml`
+  - `/user.yaml`
+- `factotum-cli.git`: the factotum cli go source code, installable via `go install` or `curl ...`.

 # Config files structure

 - ~/.factotum/